-Staircases are another high-risk area for accident or injury.
+Staircases are another high-risk area for accidents and injuries.
 Make sure there are railings, even for just a couple of steps, and that they are solid and secure.
-Keep clutter from accumulating on or near stairs, and consider adding stair treads to wooden stairs, replacing carpet with stair treads and/or applying differently colored tape to help differentiate one stair from the next.
+Keep clutter from accumulating on or near stairs, and consider adding stair treads to wooden stairs, replacing carpet with stair treads, or applying differently colored tape to help differentiate one stair from the next.

 5. Light it up

 Using nightlights throughout the home can help with nighttime trips to the bathroom or moving around during early morning hours when it’s still dark.
 Light switches that are both easy to access and that light up can also help seniors find their way around more easily, any time of night or day.

 With some thought and a little planning ahead, you can make it easier for yourself or your loved one to remain at home safely, for many years to come.

 When Alzheimer’s or other dementia symptoms make home care dangerous or impossible, contact South Mountain Memory Care, a trusted care community in the Lehigh Valley.